paulmialane/airflute/README.md

 # Airflute  :notes:

-Airflute is a home-made flute synthetizer over bluetooth, that was realized as part of the [ARTISHOW](https://artishow.r2.enst.fr/) project at [Télécom Paris](https://www.telecom-paris.fr/en/home).
-It has the shape of a flute, and uses the MIDI protocol and a Bluetooth Lower Energy (BLE) connection to send notes to your favourite synthethiser software on your computer.
+Airflute is a home-made flute synthesizer over bluetooth, that was realized as part of the [ARTISHOW](https://artishow.r2.enst.fr/) project at [Télécom Paris](https://www.telecom-paris.fr/en/home).
+It has the shape of a flute, and uses the MIDI protocol and a Bluetooth Lower Energy (BLE) connection to send notes to your favourite synthesiser software on your computer.

 It can be used to: